 Service doesn't have to be diagonal in a singles game - you can serve straight across to your opponent.

-In a doubles game, the serve does have to be diagonal.
+In a doubles game, there are slightly different ping pong rules.
+The serve does have to be diagonal.
 The serving team decides which partner serves first.
 Let's call them player 1A.
 The service rotation is as follows:

 - 1A serves 2B